M. V. Chandrashekara Murthy: Death

 Chandrashekara Murthy died on 21 November 2001, after a prolonged battle with cancer.
 He was honoured with a state funeral.
 His mortal remains are buried in his home town of Malavalli, Mandya District, Karnataka.

-The bye-elections resulting from Chandrashekara Murthy's death was won by H. D. Deve Gowda of the Janata Dal (Secular), with D. K. Shivakumar of the Indian National Congress losing.
+The by-election resulting from Chandrashekara Murthy's death was won by H. D. Deve Gowda of the Janata Dal (Secular), with D. K. Shivakumar of the Indian National Congress losing.
 Shivakumar was first encouraged in politics by Chandrashekara Murthy.
 It has been suggested that the by-election could have easily been won by Umadevi Murthy, who was surprisingly denied the party ticket to contest since it was generally the convention of the party to consider a near relative of deceased incumbents where possible.
 S. M. Krishna was blamed for this, as he was Chandrashekara Murthy's bête noire, both being powerful Vokkaliga leaders from the same region and party.
 It has also been suggested that S. M. Krishna had a secret understanding with H. D. Deve Gowda, as in the past.
 Notably, H. D. Deve Gowda had gone on record that he would not have contested if Umadevi Murthy was fielded.